 Field Туре Description initialize ACS -> s Initialize the user-defined state based on the ACS. updateState ACS -> Mes- Update the user-defined state based on sage -> s -> s the ACS and a transaction or completion message. rule Party -> The rule defines the main logic of your ACS -> Time trigger.
-Given the party your trigger is -> Map running as, the ACS, the commands in CommandId flight and the user-defined state, you [Command] can send commands to the ledger using -> s -> emitCommands to change the ACS.
-TriggerA () registeredTem- Regis- The templates the trigger will receive plates teredTem- events for. plates instance HasField initialize (Trigger s) (ACS -> s)
+It can send commands to the -> Map ledger using emitCommands to change CommandId the ACS.
+The rule depends on the follow- [Command] ing arguments: The party your trigger -> s -> is running as.
+The current state of the TriggerA () ACS.
+The current time (UTC in wallclock mode, Unix epoch in static mode) The commands in flight.
+The user-defined state. registeredTem- Regis- The templates the trigger will receive plates teredTem- events for. plates heartbeat Optional Send a heartbeat message at the given RelTime interval.

-instance HasField rule (Trigger s) (Party -> ACS -> Time -> Map CommandId [Command] -> s -> TriggerA ())
+instance HasField heartbeat (Trigger s) (Optional RelTime) instance HasField initialize (Trigger s) (ACS -> s) instance HasField registeredTemplates (Trigger s) RegisteredTemplates instance HasField rule (Trigger s) (Party -> ACS -> Time -> Map CommandId [Command] -> s -> TriggerA ())